nknakk2/platypusloth/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction
+# PLATYPUSLOTH?!

-Let's discover how to build a webpage!
+If you are interested, you should join our platypusloth club!

 ## Getting Started

-If you need customizing or help, contact Seon Woo Kim.
+If you want to join, contact us by instagram.